Ramcharitmanas: English

 Frederic Growse translated the Ramcharitmanas into English under the title The Ramayan of Tulsidas during the nineteenth century.

 Malayalam

 C. G. Rajagopal translated Ramcharitmanas into Malayalam as Tulasidasasa Ramayanam.
 For this translation, he received the Sahitya Akademi Translation Prize 2019, presented by Sahitya Akademi, India's National Academy of Letters.

+Adaptations

+The television serial Ramayan, produced and directed by Ramanand Sagar, premiered on Doordarshan on 25 January 1987 and took the Ramcharitmanas as the major source for its screenplay; according to Philip Lutgendorf it closely followed Tulsidas's version of the story.
+Lutgendorf notes continuities between the serial and older genres of Manas performance, including its serialised format, the presence of a storyteller-commentator, and its alternation of spoken dialogue with sung narration consisting largely of Manas verses set to music.